fallen-icarus/cardano-loans/README.md

 In order to ensure compound interest accrues and penalties are applied, the borrower cannot make the next payment if the next interest and/or penalty application is due.
-The script uses the `invalid-hereafter` flag to assert the next compounding period has not started (or the expiration has passed, whichever is first).
+The script uses the `invalid-hereafter` flag to assert the next loan epoch period has not started (or the expiration has passed, whichever is first).
 For convenience, the borrower can set the `invalid-hereafter` flag to the slot when the next interest application is due (or expiration if no more applications are required).
 The only time penalty is applied without also applying loan interest is when the loan